TUDelft-DataDrivenControl/vortexwake/docs/source/overview.rst

 --------
 If this work plays a role in your research, please cite the following paper:

-   M.J. van den Broek, B. Sanderse, J.W. van Wingerden, ''Free-Vortex Wake Modelling and Adjoint Optimisation for Wind Farm Flow Control'', Energies, 2022
+   Maarten J. van den Broek, Benjamin Sanderse, Jan-Willem van Wingerden, 'Free-Vortex Wake Modelling and Adjoint Optimisation for Wind Farm Flow Control', Energies, 2022

 .. code:: latex